perrythepwner/Recovery/README.md

 ```
 Hacker, help!
 During the Halloween celebrations our infrastructure was compromised as were the private keys to our Bitcoin wallet that we kept.
-We managed to locate the hacker and were able to get some SSH credentials into one of his personal cloud instances, can you try to recover my Bitcoins?
+We managed to track the hacker and were able to get some SSH credentials into one of his personal cloud instances, can you try to recover my Bitcoins?

 satoshi:L4mb0Pr0j3ct$$